icdada/frida-gadget/README.rst

 Android Version Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 | The following table shows the minimum Frida version required for different Android versions:
+| (Note: This information may not be completely accurate)

 .. list-table::
    :header-rows: 1